tobyhodges/fair-research-software/episodes/08-open-collaboration.md

  - Go to the Github webpage for your code
  - Click on the Issues tab
  - Click on the "New issue" button
+ - Enter a title and description for the issue
+ - Click the "Submit Issue" button to create the issue.

 :::::::::::::::::::::::::::::::::::::::::::::::